c4tom/DreamDevBox/docs/intermediate/work-inside-the-php-container.rst

 Work inside the PHP container
 *****************************

-The Devilbox allows you to completely work inside the PHP container (no matter what version), instead of your host operating system.
+The DreamDevBox allows you to completely work inside the PHP container (no matter what version), instead of your host operating system.

 This brings a lot of advantages, such as that you don't